 Typically, the flow temperature is adjusted according to your requirements.

-The flow temperature sensor (S3) is the most important sensor.
+The flow temperature sensor S3 is the most important sensor.
 The desired flow temperature at S3 is calculated in the ECL controller, based on the outdoor temperature (S1) and the desired room temperature.
 The lower the outdoor temperature, the higher the desired flow temperature.
-By means of a week schedule, the heating circuit can be in 'Comfort' or 'Saving' mode (two values for the desired room temperature).
-In Saving mode the heating can be reduced or switched off totally.

-The motorized control valve M2 is opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.
+By means of a week schedule (up to 3 'Comfort' periods / day), the heating circuit can be in 'Comfort' or 'Saving' mode (two different temperature values for the desired room temperature).
+The motorized control valve M1 is opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.

 The return temperature (S5) can be limited, for example not to be too high.
 If so, the desired flow temperature at S3 can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valve.
 Furthermore, the return temperature limitation can be dependent on the outdoor temperature.

 Typically, the lower the outdoor temperature, the higher the accepted return temperature.
 In boiler-based heating supply the return temperature should not be too low (same adjustment procedure as above).